-Joseph is the Deputy Dean (Global and Language Studies) at the Royal Melbourne Institute of Technology University.
+Joseph is Professor of Human Security and International Diplomacy in the School of Global, Urban and Social Studies at the Royal Melbourne Institute of Technology University.
 Born and raised in Chicago, he studied at the University of Denver and the University of Vienna and received his PhD from the University of Colorado (Boulder).
 He is internationally known for his writings on the history of nuclear weapons, diplomacy, and global security.
 He is also a frequent political affairs commentator in the Australian media, including ABC Radio and Television.
 He has worked at Merrill Lynch, in Boston and New York, the University of Queensland (Brisbane), and for three years served as a visiting fellow in the Key Centre for Ethics, Law, Justice and Governance, Griffith University (Brisbane) where he specialized in issues related to nuclear non-proliferation and counter-terrorism.
 Among his numerous books are included: Real-World Nuclear Deterrence: The Making of International Strategy, with David G. Coleman (Praeger Security International, 2006); Reagan, Bush, Gorbachev: Revisiting the End of the Cold War, with Norman A. Graebner and Richard Dean Burns (Praeger, 2008); Nuclear Weapons: A Very Short Introduction (Oxford University Press, 2008); Globalization & Human Security, with Paul Battersby (Rowman & Littlefield, 2009); America and the Cold War, 1941-1991: A Realist Interpretation, 2 vols., with Norman A. Graebner and Richard Dean Burns (Praeger, 2010); Diplomacy: A Very Short Introduction (Oxford University Press, 2010); A Global History of the Nuclear Arms Race: Weapons, Strategy, and Politics, 2 vols., with Richard Dean Burns (Praeger, 2013); American Foreign Relations since Independence, with Richard Dean Burns and Jason C. Flanagan ( Praeger, 2013); The Death Penalty and U. S. Diplomacy, with Wesley Kendall (Rowman & Littlefield, 2013); and A History of U. S. Nuclear Testing and its Influence on Nuclear Thought, 1945-1963, with David Blades (Rowman & Littlefield, 2014).

 Dr Helen Sykes AM: Vice President